Joanna Lumley: London Garden Bridge

 This together with strong opposition from local residents created ever-greater scrutiny of the proposals.
 It became clear that the bridge would be closed at night, involve the felling of 30 mature trees and effectively privatise long-held public space in central London.
 Lumley also reversed her position on cycleway provision for the bridge.

 Johnson continued to support the failing project until his very last day in office; attempting to shore up its funding with last minute manoeuvring to guarantee public money for the by then £70m shortfall.

 Following the election of Sadiq Khan in 2016 Mayoral support for the project was withdrawn (finally in August 2017) in the face of lack of funds and persistent planning issues.

 £46.4m of public money had been spent.
 A Khan-commissioned report concluded that the "business case for the bridge was flimsy and that the procurement process in which Heatherwick Studio won the contract was “not open, fair or competitive”.

 Lumley made little comment on the fiasco until in 2017, interviewed by The Times newspaper she stated that the cancellation was “absolutely shattering, devastating...
 The negativity troubles me in my heart.
 I hope we’re not turning into the sort of country that instantly says no before it considers saying yes.
 A nation that just pulls the shutters down.
 The silent majority still love the bridge, but of course they were not asked what they think."
-Murdoch was on record as having supported both Johnson and the bridge project.